 If something needs to be scrubbed, you can use a clean dish sponge or brush to reach inside and wash it more thoroughly.
-CamelBak makes a great cleaning kit specifically for hydration bladders – use their brushes and tube cleaners for an easier time getting into those nooks and crannies.
+A few companies make cleaning kits specifically for hydration bladders – Our favorite is the Hydro Flask Clean and Bright kit – use their brushes and tube cleaners for an easier time getting into those nooks and crannies.

 Make sure to also clean the tube and mouth piece.
 An easier way to accomplish this is by running the cleaning liquid through these pieces as you drain it.
 That way you’re killing two birds with one stone.

 If you’re due for a more serious cleaning, disinfecting the bladder is an important step to keeping it clean and free of bacteria.
 There are a few ways to disinfect your bladder, some of which use products already in your house and some are products you can purchase specifically for the job.